cordercorder/knn-models/README.md

 ## Getting Started

-We try to make the implementation independent of the model architecture during developing this repository.
+**We try to make the implementation independent of the model architecture during developing this repository**.
 Consequently, we extend the task in [Fairseq](https://github.com/facebookresearch/fairseq) with the ability to perform similarity search.
 **As the task can be combined with different model architectures, we can enhance various pre-trained models with the external memory without modifying the official code of [Fairseq](https://github.com/facebookresearch/fairseq).** For example, the